 A small number of larger and more strategic vendors take on the management of the large number of small vendors.
 Make sense in theory, but now your key suppliers are encumbered with managing a supply chain and handling numerous small transactions….and they won’t do that for free.
 There’s an added cost and often a longer lead time on the very categories you’re trying to manage more effectively.
 There are a number of specialists who handle outsourced tail spends, but before your jump, ensure they focus on process efficiencies and have streamlined source-to-settle automation and great leverage with suppliers.
 Otherwise you’re just substituting your operational inefficiencies with your outsourcing partners.

 A third option which may provide the best of all worlds is to implement cloud based spend management platform.
 One thats easy to use for all of your employees no matter what level of skills and experience they have.
 A platform that enables procurement to stay in control of every transaction by every person in every department locally, nationally or even globally.
 Where your employees to spot buy directly with pre-approved suppliers our utilise ‘expert buyers’ sitting on a spot buy desk.
 And only pre-vetted suppliers are invited to bid and their performance rigorously monitored.
 And the platform should be joined up – sourcing, supplier management, catalogue management, procurement and billing with easy integration into your ERP and financials.
 I might be biased (which I am) but doesn’t option 3 give you the best visibility and control of your tail spend, with lowest sourcing and procurement costs with the best supplier engagement and the most granular data.

-If you’d like to find out more about Claritum then Book-a-demo and we can chat through your needs and show you the platform.
+If you’d like to find out more, email or call and we can chat through your requirements.